scaffold-eth/scaffold-eth-2/contributors/TEMPLATING.md

 # Args files injection in Template files

 For each Template file, we search on the extensions the user selected for the existence of Args files in the exact same relative path.
-If there are multiple Args files, we combine them into an array
+If Args files are found, we combine them into an array.

 To see the list of template files and their matching args files, check [TEMPLATE-FILES.md](./TEMPLATE-FILES.md).

-I've thought about how the strings should be joined, but an option is to use [tagged templates](4).
+We've thought about how the strings should be joined, but an option is to use [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates).
 We can go as crazy as we want with tagged templates.

 # Extension folder anatomy